 Ever wondered what lint was made of?
 The cotton fibers from your clothes.
 So basically, your dryer is pulling out little pieces of your clothing with every tumble.
 This leads to clothing wearing out and creating further waste.
 By line drying, you’re making your clothes last longer, which saves you money AND keeps clothes wearable longer.

 Don’t just take my word for it, skip the dryer for a month and take a look at your electricity bill.
 You’ll be amazed how much of a difference it makes.
 And when you’re using your scratchy towels, just think of all of the coal that didn’t need to be burned just so you could have a fluffy towel.

 5. Less Items In Your Beauty Routine.

 I’m going to assume that anyone reading this article is already buying eco-friendly beauty items, so I’ll let that topic rest.
 But I will say that downsizing my beauty routine was one way to be more environmentally conscious.

 I’ve spent the better part of the past year quitting every one of my products and seeing if I can live without it.
-This step was surprisingly fun, it was kind of like a science project!
+This step was surprisingly fun, it was kind of like a science experiment!
 First, I asked the question, how many products do I truly need?
-Then I tested the independent variables.
+Then, I tested the independent variables.
 Here are my results…

 - I don’t really like wearing or applying makeup.